-Failure to warm-up properly can lead to calf strains.
-The calf muscles are used when taking off during a sprint, jumping, changing directions or standing up from a deep squat.
-These are usually explosive movements requiring forceful contractions of the calf muscles.
-Strains can result from incorrect foot positioning during activity or an eccentric contraction beyond the strength level of the muscle.
+Failure to may result in calf strains.
+The calf muscles are used standing up from a squat, jumping, changing directions or when shooting off during a sprint.
+These are generally movements requiring contractions of the calf muscles.
+Strains could result during an eccentric contraction or action beyond the strength level of the muscle.

-When taking off and changing direction the calf muscles are particularly vulnerable to tearing at their junction with the tendon.
-An eccentric contraction, a contraction while the muscle stretches such as when landing from a jump, can also cause a tear if the muscle is fatigued or not strong enough to bear the load placed on it.
+Changing direction and when taking off the calf muscles are vulnerable to tearing at their junction.
+An eccentric contraction, like when landing from a jump, a contraction while the muscle moves, can lead to a rip if the muscle is fatigued or not powerful enough to bear the load.

 Cause of injury

-Forceful contraction of gastrocnemius or soleus.
-Forceful eccentric contraction.
-Improper foot position when pushing off or landing.
+Regeneration of gastrocnemius or soleus.
+Forceful contraction.
+Improper foot posture landing or when pushing off.

 Signs and symptoms

-Pain in the calf muscle, usually mid-calf.
-Pain when standing on tiptoes and sometimes pain when bending the knee.
+Pain in the calf muscle.
+Pain when standing on tiptoes when bending the knee, and pain.
 Swelling or bruising in the calf.

-Any strain left unattended can lead to a complete rupture.
-Te calf muscles are used when standing and walking so pain can become disabling.
-A limp or change in gait due to this injury could lead to injury in other areas.
+Any strain left unattended can cause a rupture.
+When walking and standing pain can become disabling, the calf muscles are used.
+A limp or change in gait because of this injury could result in injury in different regions.

 Rehabilitation and prevention